ccano2011/Movie-Quest/README.md

 #### PostMVP

 - Add a component that will allow users to search by up to 2 genres and return user to "Results"
-- Add a link to a google search with the movie title as an extension like a query string: (https://www.google.com/search?q={MOVIE_TITLE_PASSED_HERE})
+- Add a "Dark Mode" styling
+- "Change 'Added to My List' button to a 'Remove from My List' within the 'Choice' component"
 - Use local storage to save user's List

 ## Project Schedule